-- Mistakes in crime recording were also found, where crimes had been recorded accurately initially but they were then removed from the system as a ‘no-crime’*.
-In 3246 cases where a crime had been cancelled from the system and marked as no crime, 1 in 5 was an incorrect decision and a crime had in fact occurred.
+- Mistakes in crime recording were also found, where crimes had been recorded accurately initially but were then removed from the system as a ‘no-crime’*.
+In 3246 cases where a crime had been canceled from the system and marked as no crime, 1 in 5 was an incorrect decision and a crime had in fact occurred.

-- When a reported crime had been marked as a no-crime, the victims of that crime were not always being informed.
+- When a reported crime had been marked as a no-crime, the victims of that crime were not always informed.
 In over 25% of these cases, the victim had not been told indicating that victims of crimes still think their cases are being investigated when in fact they are not.

-- This error however represents only 4% of all the crimes recorded and classified, with the correct decisions on crime-recording being made 96% of the time.
+- This error, however, represents only 4% of all the crimes recorded and classified, with the correct decisions on crime recording being made 96% of the time.

 - Looking at why so many decisions in this regard are being made incorrectly, the audit found 39% of the 8600 officers and staff asked who had responsibility for making crime-recording decisions, said that pressures for time and performance were influencing these decisions.

-- There are clear guidelines and rules in place for the correct, stable and consistent recording of crimes by the police.
-The mistakes and failures found in this audit have been attributed mainly to problems within leadership and supervision of officers and staff and poor understanding and knowledge of the rules which are in place.
+- There are clear guidelines and rules in place for the correct, stable, and consistent recording of crimes by the police.
+The mistakes and failures found in this audit have been attributed mainly to problems within the leadership and supervision of officers and staff and poor understanding and knowledge of the rules which are in place.

-- Recommendations for standard training for all officers and staff who are involved with crime-recording and computerized systems have been made.
+- Recommendations for standard training for all officers and staff who are involved with crime recording and computerized systems have been made.

-Improvements are being made and overall police forces responded well to the audit and are pro-actively addressing the issues raised and where work is required.
+Improvements are being made and overall police forces responded well to the audit and are proactively addressing the issues raised and where work is required.

-The development of the internet and open communication platforms such as social media, private chats, video messaging and emails has opened up an entirely new channel for crime.
-Cyber crime is now a huge concern across the country and it is one which police forces are playing catch up with.
+The development of the internet and open communication platforms such as social media, private chats, video messaging, and emails has opened up an entirely new channel for crime.
+Cybercrime is now a huge concern across the country and it is one which police forces are playing catch up with.